integeruser/jgltut/README.md

 * "rosick/mckesson"  : package with LWJGL porting of Jason McKesson's tutorials.

 To try our work, we recommend using Eclipse ide.
-Open Eclipse, copy or link the "rosick" package into an existing project (in the "src" folder) and, if you haven't already done, add and configure the LWJGL library (visit http://www.lwjgl.org/ for further information) in the project build path.
+Open Eclipse, copy or link the "rosick" package into an existing project (in the "src" folder) and, if you haven't already done, add and configure the LWJGL library (visit [LWJGL home](http://www.lwjgl.org/) for further information) in the project build path.
 Open any tutorial and just click the play button.

 Github users